-After you have completed all the other requirements, you will take a three-hour, proctored, closed-book final exam, on Friday, August 12th, 1 pm to 4pm, in Valley Life Sciences, Room 2060.
+After you have completed all the other requirements, you will take a three-hour, proctored, closed-book final exam, on Friday, August 15th, 2014, 1-4 p.m. in location TBA.
 There will be no make-up exam.
 You must pass the final exam to receive credit for the course.
 All examinations are closed book.
 Any violation of this closed book policy will result in failure of course and possible academic suspension.
-Students must take the final examination in person or arrange to have the examination proctored on August 12 if you cannot come to campus.
-Refer to Course Schedule for dates.
+If you will not be on campus for the final, it might be possible to take a proctored final off campus; contact your Program Coordinator at summer_online_support@berkeley.edu (not the professor) to make arrangements.
+Proctor applications are due by July 15, 2014.